jefflau/climbing-gyms/README.md

 ###Todo

+- [ ] Add Ticket Prices and template
-- [ ] Add map to each Gym using address
+- [ ] Change Title of gyms.js to whatever city that has been chosen
-- [ ] Add tab navigation to show gym
+- [ ] Add all to type of gym select
-- [ ] Show Information in a more user friendly way
+- [ ] Add slider and extra image that users can slide through. (?)
+Possibly add zoom capabilities
 - [ ] Add Chinese language localisation switch